OlssonF/ESA2023_neon4cast_workshop/NEON_forecast_challenge_workshop_terrestrial.md

 This is a stacked ensemble forecast of the one day ahead hourly forecasts.
 To get an estimate of the historic conditions we can take a mean of these ensembles.
-We will also need to convert the temperatures to Celsius from Kelvin.
+We will also convert the temperatures to Celsius from Kelvin.

 ``` r
 # aggregate the past to mean values